Tango: A Short History

 This is the afterlife, or the rebirth of tango.
 Who would have thought that in the age of globalization, the age of the World Wide Web, there would be small communities scattered all over the world where people gather in clandestine places weekly (or even daily) and dance to Argentine music recorded almost a century ago?
 These tangueros seek that one moment of pleasure on the dance floor; when the couple’s body movement and embrace click, with each other and the music…sometimes only for three minutes, the length of a tango song.
 Tango events or milongas cannot be seen by the general public.
 It is a world that you enter because you know the information beforehand, like a secret pass code.
 Entering the tango space is like living in a new planet for a few hours.

-Written By Katia Alferova
+Author: Katia Alferova